jedubois/InternalDocumentation/Agendas/DASA-Agenda-2015-03-18.md

 * *Adam* to further develop agenda entries as planning gets started.
 * We need to assign people.
 It's *N/A* right now in the heading.
-*Adam* will meet with them shortly, and add to the Agenda Notes heading here.
+* *Adam* will meet with them shortly, and add to the Agenda Notes heading here.

 Minutes:

-*
+* Adam has already arranged for DASA to be part of MyWoT.
+* Source 5/6 companies to talk about their development in Drupal on the stage.

-Completed / Agreed: ✔ / ✘
+Completed / Agreed: ✔

 --------------------------------------------------------------------------------